 The data is divided into architectural documentation, acoustic records with associated specific information and photographic materials.
 Regarding acoustic acquisitions and recordings, raw audio containing the sweeps and in situ recorded RIR is available, as well as post-processed audio containing the optimized, noise-free responses.
-The RIR are subdivided into two categories, the first containing the stereo and binaural responses (in 4-channel wave files) and the second containing the Ambisonics responses in formats A and B. In the latter case, the responses are available in the FUMA or ACN/ formats.
-AMBIX.
+The RIR are subdivided into two categories, the first containing the stereo and binaural responses (in 4-channel wave files) and the second containing the Ambisonics responses in formats A and B. In the latter case, the responses are available in the FUMA or ACN/AMBIX formats.
 Stereo-binaural responses are available normalized to the maximum value ±1 or scaled according to source-receiver distances.
 For some spaces, mono impulse responses acquired using ARTA software (v1.
 9.7) are also available in the database.
 For each post-processed RIR, the main objective parameters describing the acoustic quality of the space (wideband and octave band values) are available in an associated .txt file.

 The authors thank all entities that have provided access to their spaces, allowing for setting up REVERBDATA.